willurmston/Tone.Editor/README.md

   },'lightgreen')
 ```

 Any changes made to the GUI will affect your Tone objects.
-See `example/index.html` for a demo.

 ### .master()
 Adds Tone.Master to the Editor